DataBiosphere/toil/docs/running/cloud.rst

 Screen
 ------

+Screen allows you to run toil workflows in the cloud without the risk of a bad connection forcing the workflow to fail.

 Simply type ``screen`` to open a new ``screen`` session.
 Later, type ``ctrl-a`` and then ``d`` to disconnect from it, and run